Iain McGilchrist on The Divided Brain and Perceiving the Sacred

 Iain McGilchrist

 Oh, gosh.
 Well, I think they would have thought I was a bit precious, really.
 They would have thought I was too interested in poetry.
 Although that was not scorned at, at that school.
 I mean, that was an important part of things.
-It wasn’t a sort of hearty sports–only kind of atmosphere, as I hope I’ve conveyed it was anything but that.
-But I think they would have seen me as a rather shy, perhaps a bit sharp, bright, but moody perhaps adolescent.
+It wasn’t a sort of hearty sports–only kind of atmosphere; as I hope I’ve conveyed it was anything but that.
+But I think they would have seen me as a rather shy, perhaps a bit sharp, bright, but moody perhaps, adolescent.
 I don’t know.
 I’ve never asked people, but I imagine I was pretty insufferable, really, because I was aware that I did know an enormous amount at an early age.
-And that’s a bit off–putting, really.
+And that’s a bit off–putting, really!

 Elizabeth

-So I listened to an interview in which you mentioned a sense of having a kind of long lasting lack of confidence, or that confidence being sometimes a challenge.
-And I have to confess you, Iain, that one of the things that this podcast repeatedly does is it challenges my preconceptions about people.
+So I listened to an interview in which you mentioned a sense of having a kind of long–lasting lack of confidence, or that confidence being sometimes a challenge.
+And I have to confess to you, Iain, that one of the things that this podcast repeatedly does is it challenges my preconceptions about people.
 And we’ll talk a bit later about tribalism and polarisation and the sort of quite left hemispheric mental shortcuts that we use to categorise people.
 And I thought, you know, All Souls fellow, boarding school, psychiatrist, male, of course he hasn’t got a problem with confidence.
 Could you say, partly schooling me as I repent for these preconceptions, could you say a little bit about that thread in your life?

 Iain McGilchrist